 My love for shortbread is never ending.
 If I had all the time in the world, I would be making every flavor under the sun into shortbread cookies.
 You gotta check out my current shortbread collection on the blog, but for now let’s talk about this Chocolate Chip Shortbread recipe!

-Prepare the Macadamia nuts
+Prepare the macadamia nuts

 Macadamia nuts in a food processor bowl